wiremock/wiremock.org/_site/docs/running-without-http-server.md

 // then use the `response`'s data, and map it accordingly
 ```

-Note that prior to Wiremock v2.32.0, you can use [the workaround as described by Jamie Tanna](https://www.jvt.me/posts/2021/04/29/wiremock-serverless/), which uses internal APIs for this.
+Note that prior to Wiremock v2.32.0, you can use [the workaround as described by Jamie Tanna](https://www.jvt.me/posts/2021/04/29/wiremock-serverless/), which uses internal APIs.